Characters: Pokémon Anime - Original Series

 Voiced in Japanese by: Katsuyuki Konishi (Raizō), Kentarō Itō (Mizuki), and Kōsuke Okano (Atsushi)

-Voiced in English by: Mathew Miller (Sparky and Pyro), and Adam Blaustein (Rainer)
+Mathew Miller (Sparky and Pyro), and Maddie Blaustein

 Voiced in Japanese by: Yumi Tōma